ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 Ben Hutton
 and Jason Desrosiers.

 # FAQ
 {: numbered="false"}

 Q: Why this document?
-:  After all these years, we still lack a proper media-type for YAML.
+:  After all these years, we still lack a proper media-type for REST related document types.
    This has some security implications too
    (eg. wrt on identifying parsers or treat downloads)